tecnalia-advancedmanufacturing-robotics/mqtt_bridge/README.md

 *mqtt_bridge is not actively maintained now.
 Feel free to check out [mqtt_client](https://github.com/ika-rwth-aachen/mqtt_client), a high-performance C++ ROS nodelet with recent development!*

+## FOR USE ON UBUNTU 20.04 with ROS NOETIC

+`mqtt_bridge` and dependencies require python 3.9. otherwise it throws an error 'TypeError: 'type' object is not subscriptable'.
+20.04 and ROS Noetic are using python 3.8 and it is NOT reocmmended to upgrade to 3.9.
+So the work-around is to also install 3.9 on your machine, install the mqtt_bridge dependencies also in python 3.9.
+And FORCE scripts/mqtt_bridge_node.py to use python 3.9, by modifying the first line to '#!/usr/bin/env python3.9'

 ## Principle